tcjdesign/dockerfiles/ftb-infinity/2.6.0/README.md

 </br>To exit: Hold CTRL + press P & press Q

 The first time the server starts it creates the server.properties file with default settings and spawns "world".
-Not recommended to change thies setting be hand.
+Not recommended to change these settings be hand.

 When upgrading:
 To upgrade delete ftb-infinity server and start new ftb-infinity server with --volumes-from [name of your data container].